HaoWen470/normalizing-flows/README.md

 Given some probabilistic graphical model, typically one would like to perform inference to be able to query the model under certain conditions.
 For example, starting with the joint distribution `P(X, Y, Z)`, one could try to infer `P(X|Y=y)`.
-Often times, this type of query can be intractable to perfrom exactly and so one must resort to approximate methods.
+Often times, this type of query can be intractable to perform exactly and so one must resort to approximate methods.
 One class of approximate inference methods is variational inference, which poses this problem as an optimization over the space of probability distributions.
 In particular, one is trying to find a valid probability distribution that is closest to the true distribution (i.e. `P(X|Y=y)`) given some measure of similarity